HHS-AHRQ/MEPS/README.md

 ## MEPS Workshops

 The Agency for Healthcare Research and Quality (AHRQ) conducts several workshops throughout the year.
 These workshops provide extended knowledge about MEPS data, practical information about usage of MEPS public use data files and an opportunity to construct analytic files with the assistance of AHRQ staff.
 The workshops are designed for health services researchers who have a background or interest in using national health surveys.
 For questions regarding MEPS Workshops, please contact Anita Soni at [WorkshopInfo@ahrq.hhs.gov](mailto:WorkshopInfo@ahrq.hhs.gov).

-The agenda and presentation slides for the most recent <b>MEPS Workshop</b> are available in the [Workshop](Workshop) folder.
-Programming exercises presented during the workshop are located in the [R](R), [SAS](SAS), and [Stata](Stata) folders.

 Information on upcoming workshops is posted on the [MEPS website](https://meps.ahrq.gov/about_meps/workshops_events.jsp).
 Check back regularly for updates.

+The agenda, presentation slides, and programming exercises for the most recent workshop are available in the [MEPS-workshop](https://github.com/HHS-AHRQ/MEPS-workshop) repository.

 ## Survey Background
 The Medical Expenditure Panel Survey, which began in 1996, is a set of large-scale surveys of families and individuals, their medical providers (doctors, hospitals, pharmacies, etc.), and employers across the United States.
 The <b>MEPS Household Component (MEPS-HC)</b> survey collects information from families and individuals pertaining to medical expenditures, conditions, and events; demographics (e.g., age, ethnicity, and income); health insurance coverage; access to care; health status; and jobs held.
 Each surveyed household is interviewed five times (rounds) over a two-year period: